dewitt4/Cloud-Custodain/docs/source/policy/index.rst

        - RunInstances

 Filters - :py:class:`c7n.filters`
-  Given a set of resources, how do we filter to the subset that we're interested in operating on.
-The :ref:`filtering language<filters>` has some default behaviors across resource types like value filtering with JMESPath expressions against the JSON representation of a resource, as well specific filters for particular resources types (instance age, tag count, etc).
+  Given a set of resources, how we filter to the subset that we're interested in operating on.
+The :ref:`filtering language<filters>` has some default behaviors across resource types like value filtering with JMESPath expressions against the JSON representation of a resource, as well as specific filters for particular resources types (instance age, tag count, etc).